The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 For homeowners, the positive aspect of this massive investment is that significant portions of Nashville’s sewer system are being upgraded to modern standards.
 However, the Clean Water Nashville program primarily addresses the public sewer system.
 Private lateral lines — the pipes connecting individual properties to the main sewer line — remain the homeowner’s responsibility to maintain and repair.

 For Nashville homeowners, repairing damaged sewer lines can come with a steep price tag.
-A typical 50-foot section of damaged pipe can cost anywhere from $3,000 to $15,000 to repair using traditional excavation methods — expenses that often fall directly on property owners.
-These costs can quickly add up, especially in neighborhoods where infrastructure is decades old and more prone to failure.
+A typical 50-foot section of damaged pipe can cost anywhere from $3,000 to $15,000 to repair using traditional excavation methods — expenses that fall directly on property owners, not the city.

 Most homeowners don’t realize they’re responsible for maintaining the sewer lateral line connecting their home to the municipal sewer main in the street.
 This private portion of the sewer system — typically 40-100 feet depending on the property — belongs to the homeowner, not the city.